 And it’s pretty easy to understand why they're feeling frustrated: employees spend on average 2.5 hours a day searching for the information they need.

 The time wasted looking for information has a tremendous domino effect: not only do employees get frustrated, but they also have a lower productivity and feel disconnected to the business.

 At the end of the day, if you’re not able to provide your employees with the information they need at the right time, you may end up with lower employee engagement.

-2. Relevancy at the Heart of Content Distribution
+2. Adequate Content Distribution